ankitpanwar15/my-dagster-project/README.md

 ### Job

 Bundled all components of the data flow into a job.
-This is helpful for manageing and setting up schedules.
+This is helpful for managing and setting up schedules.

 ### Schedules